Kama-ganah/Blind-OS-command-injection-with-time-delays/README.md

 # Overview
-As a penetration tester, I evaluated the input handling and command execution logic of a web application’s feedback feature.
+I evaluated the input handling and command execution logic of a web application’s feedback feature.
 During testing, I identified a blind OS command injection vulnerability caused by unsafe inclusion of user-controlled input in shell commands.
 Although command output was not reflected in HTTP responses, successful exploitation was confirmed using a time-based technique that introduced a deliberate delay in server responses.
 This project demonstrates how blind command injection flaws can be reliably identified and exploited even in the absence of direct output.

-# Steps Undertaken
+# Methodology

 Step 1: Intercepted and analyzed feedback submission requests to identify command execution points.